fsantanna/dceu/doc/manual.md

 # VALUES

-As a dynamic language, each value in Ceu carries extra information, such as its own type.
+As a dynamically-typed language, each value in Ceu carries extra information, such as its own type.

 ## Static Values